KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-## Step 3: Creation of the background
+## The Creation of the Background

-Now it is time to maker the black background prettier by adding sky, ground and grass.
-This is how we want it to look like:
+Beautify the background by adding sky, ground, and grass.

+The following is the objective.

 <div>